Improved Distributed $\Delta$-Coloring: Graph Colorability and Structural Results

-\item \emph{$d(u) \geq 1.$} There are two subcases based on whether the children of $u$ form a clique of size $\Delta-1$.
+\item \emph{$d(u) \geq 1.$} There are two subcases based on whether the children of $u$ form a clique of size $\Delta-1$ or not; here we consider the topology of the children of $u$ including the children of $u$ that potentially are marked.

-If they do, then by assumption at most one of these nodes has degree $\Delta-1$.
-It cannot be $u$, since $u$ has an edge to its parent in the BFS tree, and $\Delta-1$ edges to its children.
-One child $u'$ of $u$ might have $d(u') = 0$, but the other $\Delta-2$ children will have outdegree 1 by the choice of $b=6$, contributing $\Delta-2$ new nodes to the BFS tree at level $r+2$.
+First assume that they do form a clique of size $\Delta-1$.
+Each node in the clique has $\Delta-2$ nodes on the same level of the BFS tree, one parent and one further unique neighbor (on the next level) that potentially is marked.
+Due to the uniqueness of the BFS tree (cf. \Cref{lemma:bfsunique}) all these further neighbors are distinct.
+At most one of the nodes of the clique can have its subtree blocked because it is marked itself or because its unique child is marked.
+In any case there are at least $\Delta-2$ nodes in the clique that each have one distinct unmarked child on level $t+2$ of the BFS tree.

-Now assume that the children of $u$ do not form a $(\Delta-1)$-clique.
-Instead, let $C_1, C_2, \dots, C_k$ form the maximal cliques formed by the children of $u$.
-There are no edges between any $C_i$ and $C_j$ as this would form a degree-choosable component.
-In addition, if $|C_i| \geq 2$, there cannot be any edges from $C_i$ to other nodes on the same level of the BFS tree.
-There can be at most one $C_i$ of size 1 such that it closes an odd cycle, thus having 1 edge to another node on the same level.
+Now, assume that the children of $u$ do not form a $(\Delta-1)$-clique (this paragraph is still considering the topology including children of $u$ that potentially are marked).
+Instead, let $C_1, C_2, \dots, C_k$ form the maximal cliques formed by the children of $u$ (cf. \Cref{lem:disjointCliques}).
+Recall that a clique is of the odd cycle type if it is of size one and closes an odd cycle, i.e., it has $1$ edge to another node on the same level that is not a neighbor of its parent $u$.
+Also recall that if $|C_i| \geq 2$, there are no edges from $C_i$ to other nodes on the same level of the BFS tree (cf. \Cref{lem:neighborsClique}).